jkubin/extasm/README.md

 POSTINC0 = ']';
 POSTINC0 = 0;
 ```
-# Simple, isnt it?
+## Simple, isn't it?
-# Beware of my EXTASM, it could be dangerous and addictive!
+# Beware of EXTASM, it could be dangerous and addictive!